5 Tips for How to Use CPAP With a Cold

 So far in 2020, the average American has had more time for sleep than ever.
 Paradoxically, many people under quarantine routinely spend restless nights awake in bed.
 Although the country remains on high alert, rest is more important now than ever.

-Keep reading for 5 tips on how to use CPAP with a cold.
+Keep reading for 5 tips on how to use a CPAP device with a cold.

 Tip 1: Use a Full Face Mask